hpc/charliecloud/doc/faq.rst

      trying to replace existing, reputable and well established HPC workload managers.)

   2. **Job launch**.
-When a MPI job is launched, node(s) must launch a number of containerized processes, i.e., ranks.
+When a multinode MPI job is launched, each node must launch a number of containerized processes, i.e., ranks.

      Unprivileged container implementations can not launch containerized processes on other nodes in a scalable manner.
-Support for MPI application interactions with the workload manager is then needed to facilitate the job launch.
-See PMI and alternative workflows.
+Thus, support for interactions between the MPI application and workload manager is needed to facilitate the job launch.

   3. **Shared memory**.
 Unprivileged containerized processes cannot access each other's memory using the newer, faster :code:`process_vm_ready(2)`.